abhinavcoder/handwriting_recognisation/README.md

          - b.
 Coordinates saved in "letter_sampleNew.txt"
    - iii.
 Click "Clear" to clear the image (Optional)

-- 3. To refactor the coordinates and display it :
+- Step 3) To refactor the coordinates and display it :
    - i.
 Click "Factor $ Save"
          - a.
 Factored coordinates saved in "letter_factor.txt

-- 4. // To be run only for cursive writing
+- Step 4) // To be run only for cursive writing
    - To run the OpenCV- segmentation code
       - i.
 Click "Segment_OpenCV"

 The final segmented image is saved as "ImageFinal.jpg"

-- 5. To show the recognisation using Tesseract
+- Step 5) To show the recognisation using Tesseract
    - i.
 Click "Cursive" for recognisation of cursive word(after step4)
    - ii.
 Click "Character" for recognisation of single charact(ignore4)
    - iii.
 For non-cursive word :